-As of March 31, 2013, we had \$660 million of available borrowing capacity pursuant to the terms of our \$800 million revolving credit facility, net of \$119 million of outstanding borrowings (including borrowings outstanding pursuant to a short-term, on-demand credit facility) and \$21 million of outstanding letters of credit.
-As of March 31, 2013, we had \$15 million of outstanding borrowings under a short-term, on-demand credit facility.
-Outstanding borrowings pursuant to this facility are classified as long-term on our Consolidated Balance Sheet since we have the intent and ability to refinance through available borrowings under the terms of our Credit Agreement.
+As of June 30, 2013, we had no borrowings outstanding pursuant to the terms of our \$800 million revolving credit facility and we had \$769 million of available borrowing capacity, net of \$10 million of outstanding borrowings pursuant to a short-term, on-demand credit facility and \$21 million of outstanding letters of credit.
+The \$10 million of outstanding borrowings under a short-term, on-demand credit facility as of June 30, 2013 are classified as long-term on our Consolidated Balance Sheet since we have the intent and ability to refinance through available borrowings under the terms of our Credit Agreement.

-During the first quarter of 2013, we made scheduled principal payments of \$18 million on the Term Loan-A and Term Loan A2 facilities.
-Quarterly installment payments ("Installment Payments") are due on the Term Loan-A and Term Loan-A2 facilities which, during 2013 and 2014, approximate \$54 million during the remaining nine months of 2013 and \$72 million in 2014.
+During the first six months of 2013, we made scheduled principal payments of \$36 million on the Term Loan-A and Term Loan A2 facilities.
+Quarterly installment payments ("Installment Payments") are due on the Term Loan-A and Term Loan-A2 facilities which, during 2013 and 2014, approximate \$36 million during the remaining six months of 2013 and \$72 million in 2014.
 No Installment Payments are due on the Term Loan-B facility.
-The Installment Payments due during the remainder of 2013 and the first quarter of 2014 on the Term Loan-A and Term Loan-A2 facilities are classified as long-term on our Consolidated Balance Sheet since we expect to have the borrowing capacity and intend to refinance through available borrowings under the terms of our Credit Agreement.
+The Installment Payments due on the Term Loan-A2 facilities during the remainder of 2013 and the first six months of 2014 are classified as current maturities of long-term debt on our Consolidated Balance Sheet as of June 30, 2013.

 Our accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks was amended in October, 2010.
 We increased the size of the Securitization from \$200 million to \$240 million (the "Commitments"), and extended the maturity date to October 25, 2013.
 In May, 2012, we further increased the size of the securitization by \$35 million to \$275 million.
 Substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
 The interest rate on the borrowings is based on the commercial paper rate plus a spread of 0.475% and there is a facility fee of 0.375% required on 102% on the Commitments.
 We have accounted for this Securitization as borrowings.
-We maintain effective control over the Receivables since, pursuant to the terms of the Securitization; the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
+We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
 The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
 The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At March 31, 2013, we had \$257 million of outstanding borrowings and \$18 million of additional capacity pursuant to the terms of our accounts receivable securitization program.
-In the event we do not either enter into a new financing agreement, or an agreement to extend the scheduled maturity date of the Securitization, we expect to have the borrowing capacity and intend to refinance the Securitization upon its scheduled maturity utilizing borrowings under our Credit Agreement.
-Therefore, outstanding borrowings as of March 31, 2013 under the Securitization are classified as long-term
+At June 30, 2013, we had \$260 million of outstanding borrowings and \$15 million of additional capacity pursuant to the terms of our accounts receivable securitization program.
+In the event we do not either enter into a new financing agreement, or an agreement to extend the scheduled maturity date of the Securitization, we expect to have the borrowing capacity and intend to refinance the Securitization are classified as long-term on our Consolidated Balance Sheet.